vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/will_to_power/3/kaufmann.md

 PRINCIPLES OF A NEW EVALUATION

-I. THE WILL TO POWER AS KNOWLEDGE
+## 1 THE WILL TO POWER AS KNOWLEDGE

 1. Method of Inquiry
    466 (Jan.-Fall 1888)